telugu-boy/bakamitai-automatic/README.md

   7. Enjoy

 ### Cleanup
-  * You are free to delete working-dir, but this is equivalent to cloning the repository and setting `input_image.png`.
+  * You are free to delete `working-dir`, but this is equivalent to cloning the repository and setting `input_image.png`.